What Happens At Meetings

 Though these meetings are open to the public you will be expected to join FNF and pay an annual subscription since your subscription money is needed to run the national organisation.
 The more members the Charity has, the stronger its lobbying arm becomes.
 By joining you make a statement and commitment to become a member of our community helping one another.

 If not already a member, ask for an application form right now.

 We keep an attendance register so that we have some data on meetings to report to the national office.
 Any contact details you supply will not be shared outside of the Meeting hosts.
 By giving us your contact details you will indicate that the Host may contact you.

 Occasionally during the year we may use a profile register asking for information on ethnicity, age, employment status and disability, information that is essential if the Charity is to be successful in any grant funding applications.

-The organisers of this meeting can accept no responsibility for the accuracy or any information provided at this meeting.
+Branch organisers cannot accept responsibility for the accuracy of any information provided at a meeting or via email.

 Attendees are advised to check the accuracy of any information and must always retain responsibility for any decisions made as a result of this information.
 Your case is your own, only you know the personalities involved.
 Helpers give what they believe is good advice based on their experience.